93. Pearls

 For centuries, natural pearls were harvested by divers who would open up thousands of oysters to find one pearl.

-Their rarity made them valuable, and they became a fixture in the wardrobes of royal figures, from Cleopatra to Marie Antoinette.
+Their rarity made them valuable, and they became a fixture in the wardrobes of royal figures from Cleopatra to Marie Antoinette.

-But the market changed at the turn of the 20th century, when a Japanese pearl farmer named Kokichi Mikimoto developed a repeatable method for encouraging oysters to create pearls.
+But the market changed at the turn of the 20th century when a Japanese pearl farmer named Kokichi Mikimoto developed a repeatable method for encouraging oysters to create pearls.

 The pearl industry could create a reliable supply of so-called cultured pearls rather than rely on chance.
+Today, the pearl industry is dominated by pearl farms like Signet Bay.

 They collectively produce millions of cultured pearls every year.
+But it's still an imperfect art.

 There are so few perfect pearls, probably like somewhere in the order of four or five perfect round pearls in every thousand pearls that you actually harvest.

+Brown's farm is headquartered along the remote Kimberley coast in Western Australia.
 He harvests South Sea cultured pearls, which grow in oysters called Pinctata Maxima.

 They produce the largest, most valuable pearl.

 Brown says that occasionally they can get over 20 millimeters wide.
+And how much would one of those go for?

-If it's a perfectly round white pearl on the open market, it would be worth anywhere between $20,000 and $100,000 wholesale.
+If it's a perfectly round white pearl on the open market, it would be worth anywhere between $20,000 and $100,000 wholesale,

-Retail, at least double, if not more.
+retail, at least least double, if not more.

 The pricing is very, very complicated when you consider all the different factors that go into grading a pearl.

 The process of creating cultured pearls on a farm like Signet Bay starts with seeding the oysters.
+What we do is we take one oyster that has all of the characteristics of the color and luster.

-And we use it to create small graft pieces that we then graft into a whole range of host oysters.
+and we use it to create small graft pieces that we then graft into a whole range of host oysters.

-And then the host oyster is responsible for some characteristics of the pearl, like the size and shape and so on, but it's the graft tissue that grows around what we insert next to it, that bead, and create that cultured pearl.
+And then the host oyster is responsible for some characteristics of the pearl, like the size and shape and so on.

 Inserting a small bead into the oyster produces a rounder pearl and speeds up the process.
+But it still takes a while.

 It's generally two years